leonardocustodio/blockchain-commons-ts/README.md

 > Disclaimer: This whole repository is still in its early stages and under heavy development.
 Please note that the APIs and interfaces are subject to change and are not yet stable.

-A comprehensive TypeScript monorepo implementing Blockchain Commons specifications for cryptographic data encoding, uniform resources, and secure information structures.
+A comprehensive TypeScript monorepo implementing [Blockchain Commons](https://www.blockchaincommons.com/) specifications for cryptographic data encoding, uniform resources, and secure information structures.

-This repository contains TypeScript implementations of specifications developed by [Blockchain Commons](https://www.blockchaincommons.com/).

 ## 📦 Packages